saritasa-nest/saritasa-forge-admin/README.md

 ### For the Property

 You can set max characters to each property individually.
-Disabled by default because does not have default value.
+Disabled by default because property does not have default value.

 #### Using Attribute